Electrician Salary: USA vs UK (2026 Comparison)

 Which country has the better job outlook for electricians?

 Both are strong.
-The US has faster projected growth (9% to 2034) and a higher earnings ceiling thanks to industrial and data-centre demand.
-The UK offers stability, a clear pay structure and a guaranteed shortage through 2032.
+The US has faster projected growth and a higher earnings ceiling thanks to industrial and data-centre demand.
+The UK offers stability, a clear pay structure and a guaranteed shortage for years to come.

 Is it worth becoming an electrician in 2026?